-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McClintock is shown as a purple triangle. (analysis methodology)
+McClintock is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Tom McClintock sits on the following committees:

 The Constitution, Civil Rights, and Civil Liberties subcommittees

 McClintock was the primary sponsor of 6 bills that were enacted:

 - H.R.
 258 (116th): To authorize the Secretary of the Interior to establish fees for medical services provided in units of the National Park System, and for other purposes.